-Interactive Map: The United States Is Getting Beat on Preschool
+See also: The United States Is Far Behind Other Countries on Pre-K; Infographic: We’re Getting Beat on Preschool

 High-quality early childhood education is essential to student success, yet compared to other countries around the world, the United States lags far behind on preschool.
 The United States enrolls less than 70 percent of 4-year-olds in preschool, trailing more than two dozen countries in the Organisation for Economic Co-operation and Development, or OECD.
 We also lag behind in 3-year-old preschool participation, the typical age children begin early childhood programs, our teacher-to-child ratios, and our investment in early childhood.
 If we are to stay competitive in the global economy, we need to ensure all our children are ready for school.